cablelabs/asr2json/README.md

 node index.js path-to-asr.pdf path-to-output-directory start-page stop-page
 ```

 This is the command to run.
 Replace fileName with the name of the pdf containing the spec.
 Replace start-page and end-page with the pages from the pdf which you want to be converted.
 A directory matching the form name will be created in the output directory specified, and that form directory will contain json files matching the field names.
+The output directory will be created if it does'nt exist.

 ##Require